Continued from part 4, on whether God’s desires are frustrated

 James Anderson, an Owenist, once explained to the Reformed Baptist Discussion List that:

 But of course, I reject (i): I deny that imputation occurs in this way at all.
 For one thing, acts are not imputed as the argument assumes; rather guilt.
-For another, such imputation takes place at the moment of justification—that’s what justification is: the imputation both of our guilt to Jesus and his righteousness to us.
-This occurs when we exercise faith; not on the cross.
+For another, such imputation takes place at the moment of justification—that’s what justification is: the reckoning of our guilt to Jesus and his righteousness to us.
+This occurs when we exercise faith; not on the cross (Genesis 15:6; Romans 5:1).

 So I reject the conclusion of the double jeopardy argument as a non-sequitur.
 It merely presupposes the Owenist’s view of imputation, and tries to tacitly impose this on me.
 (Needless to say, if I accepted the Owenic view of imputation, I wouldn’t hold to unlimited satisfaction in the first place, because then it would entail either universal salvation or double payment for sins!)
 By contrast, if the argument is corrected to no longer beg the question, (6) might look something like this: